 We define the ac phase as following equation:

-correspond to the amplitude and phase component of Sb.
+and correspond to the amplitude and phase component of Sb.

 We represent in Figure 3 the spectra of the excess minority carrier recombination velocity at the back surface for different lamella H thickness values.